ignatandrei/RSCG_Examples/README.md

-# RSCG - 180 Examples of Roslyn Source Code Generators  / 14 created by Microsoft /
+# RSCG - 181 Examples of Roslyn Source Code Generators  / 14 created by Microsoft /

-## Latest Update : 2024-12-08 => 08 December 2024
+## Latest Update : 2025-01-17 => 17 January 2025

 If you want to see examples with code, please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***